Vision Statement Definition With Vision Statement Examples

 How Does a Vision Statement Differ From a Mission Statement?

 Unlike the mission statement, a vision statement is for you and the other members of your company, not for your customers or clients.
+The purpose of the mission statement is to tell the world what you do and how you do it, every day.
+The vision statement is the dream; the mission statement is the intended reality.

 When writing one, your mission statement and your core competencies can be a valuable starting point for articulating your values.
 Be sure when you're creating a vision not to fall into the trap of only thinking ahead a year or two.
 Once you have one, your vision statement will have a huge influence on decision making and the way you allocate resources.